bipen-acharya/bipen-acharya/README.md

 # 💫 About Me:
 Hey there! 👋<br>My name is Bipin Acharya and I'm a software developer who loves to create apps using Flutter and websites using Laravel.
 Currently, I'm pursuing my BSC Hons degree and constantly learning and improving my skills.
-Here on my GitHub profile, you can find some of my projects and contributions to the open-source community.
+Here on my GitHub profile, you can find some of my projects.
 Feel free to explore and connect with me!

 ## 🌐 Socials: